-Dr. Bhardwaj has initiated the research in planetary sciences at SPL and has contributed to the development of planetary science activities in ISRO/DOS and planning of planetary missions of India.
+Dr. Bhardwaj has initiated the research in planetary sciences at SPL and has contributed to the development of planetary science activities in ISRO/ Department of Space (DoS) and planning of planetary missions of India.
 He was the Principal Investigator (PI) of SARA experiment on the first Indian Lunar mission Chandrayaan-1, which has revolutionized our understanding on the interaction of solar wind with the Moon through several new findings.
 He is the PI of MENCA experiment on the Indian Mars Orbiter Mission (MOM).
-He and his team have PI-lead experiments on Chandrayaan-2 Orbiter and Lander missions as well as Aditya-L1 mission.
+He and his team have PI-lead experiments on Chandrayaan-2 Orbiter, Rover and Lander missions as well as Aditya-L1 mission.
 He has been an observer on Chandra and XMM-Newton X-ray Observatories, Hubble Space Telescope, and Giant Meterwave Radio Telescope (GMRT).

 Dr. Bhardwaj has over 120 refereed publications and several chapters in books, including a Chapter in the “Encyclopedia of the Solar System”.
 Dr. Bhardwaj has supervised several Ph.Ds as well as M.Tech. and M.Phil. students, and provided guidance to M.Sc. students and Summer Research Fellows of Indian Academies.
 He was the Editor-in-Chief of Advances in Geosciences (Planetary Sciences) during 2005-2011, and on Editorial Board of Planetary and Space Science (Elsevier).
 Currently he is a member of Editorial Board of Space Science Reviews (Springer) and Molecular Astrophysics (Elsevier), and is Associate Editor of Advances in Space Research (Elsevier).
 He is a member of several ISRO, national and international committees on planetary and space sciences.

-Dr. Bhardwaj has received many awards and honours, including Shanti Swarup Bhatnagar Prize (2007), Nehru Centenary Lecture of Kerala Academy of Sciences (2007), ISRO Team Achievement Award for the Chandrayaan-1 (2008), Indo-Swedish Project Award from Swedish Research Council (2010), Indo-Swiss Joint Research Programme (ISJRP) Fellowship (2010), ISRO Merit Award (2012), AOGS Planetary Science Distinguish Lecture, Japan (2014), Dr. P. R. Pisharoty Memorial Lecture of the Kerala Science Congress (2015), Distinguished Alumnus Award (2015) from Indian Institute of Technology (BHU), INSA-Vainu Bappu Memorial Award (2016) and Infosys Prize in Physical Sciences (2016).
+Dr. Bhardwaj has received many awards and honours, including Shanti Swarup Bhatnagar Prize (2007), Nehru Centenary Lecture of Kerala Academy of Sciences (2007), ISRO Team Achievement Award for the Chandrayaan-1 (2008), Indo-Swedish Project Award from Swedish Research Council (2010), Indo-Swiss Joint Research Programme (ISJRP) Fellowship (2010), ISRO Merit Award (2012), AOGS Planetary Science Distinguish Lecture, Japan (2014), Dr. P. R. Pisharoty Memorial Lecture of the Kerala Science Congress (2015), Distinguished Alumnus Award (2015) from Indian Institute of Technology (BHU), INSA-Vainu Bappu Memorial (International) Award (2016) and Infosys Prize in Physical Sciences (2016).